Learn More About Changing Unsatisfactory Results and Corrective Implant Surgery

 Unfortunately, not all surgeons who perform breast procedures have the level of experience and training of our surgeons at Sunset Cosmetic Surgery.
 For breast implant revision surgery and repair, it is important to find a board-certified plastic surgeon with extensive experience in breast implant revision cases, which often involve scar tissue, scar revisions, and implant replacements.

 Women seeking breast implant revision surgery may also desire nipple reduction or revision.
-Other available surgeries beyond typical augmentation include breast lifts, breast reductions (including gynecomastia surgery for men and scarless options), implant downsizing or removal, and tuberous breast repair.
+Other available surgeries beyond typical augmentation include breast lifts, breast reductions (including gynecomastia surgery for men and scarless reduction options), implant downsizing or removal, and tuberous breast repair.

 Final Words on Breast Implant Revision